adamkinniburgh/squp-plugins/OpenWeatherMap/README.md

 Their free plan is fine for infrequent use and short term data.
 Consider a paid plan for heavier usage (API limitations otherwise) or longer-term forecasting.

+## Setup
+Grab an API key from https://openweathermap.org/price

 ## Graph Import
 None - See the Geodata plugin for scope objects